 Tissue maker Essity's Q3 profits fall

-STOCKHOLM, Oct 27 (Reuters) - Swedish hygiene products group Essity ESSITYa.ST reported on Thursday a drop in third-quarter core profit and said it would raise prices.
+STOCKHOLM, Oct 27 (Reuters) - Hygiene products group Essity ESSITYa.ST reported on Thursday a drop in third-quarter core profit despite record quarterly sales as the company's price hikes failed to offset cost increases.

-Adjusted earnings before interest, tax and amortisation at the world's second-biggest maker of consumer tissue fell to 2.99 billion Swedish crowns ($275.38 million) from 3.59 billion a year earlier.
+Adjusted earnings before interest, tax and amortisation at the world's second-biggest maker of consumer tissue fell 17% from a year earlier to 2.99 billion crowns ($275.4 million) as costs for raw materials, energy and distribution rose.

 Four analysts polled by Refinitiv had on average forecast a profit of 3.01 billion crowns.